NavirInc/Normes-De-Developpement-WordPress/README.md

 ### Text Domain
 A unique text domain must be defined for the theme and used consistently throughout all translation functions.
 This domain must correspond to the theme directory name.

-This approach ensures theme portability and allows users to easily create .po/.mo translation files for their target language.
+This approach ensures theme portability, git version control, and allows users to easily create .po/.mo translation files for their target language.

 ## LICENSES